-Acupuncture services 2.
+Exclusion Description 1 .
+Alternative Treatment ts 1.
+Acupuncture services, except when treatment is for detoxification 2.
 Alternative, holistic or naturopathic services and all procedures, laboratories and nutritional supplements associated with such treatments 3.
 Aromatherapy, treatment with crystals and alternative medicine 4.
 Any of the following types of programs: Health resorts, spas, recreational programs, camps, outdoor skills programs, therapeutic or educational boarding schools, educational programs for children in residential care, self-help programs, life skills programs, relaxation or lifestyle programs, and wilderness programs (therapeutic outdoor programs) 5.
 Massage therapy 6.
-Myotherapy 2.
+Myotherapy 2 .
 Dental Services 1.
 Dental services, except the specific dental services listed as Covered Benefits in this Benefit Handbook and your Schedule of Benefits 2.
 Temporomandibular Joint Dysfunction (TMD) care, except the specific medical treatments listed as Covered Benefits in this Benefit Handbook 3.
-Preventive Dental Care 3.
-Durable Medical Equi pme 1.
+Preventive Dental Care 3 .
+Durable Medical Equip pme 1.
 Any devices or special equipment needed for sports or occupational purposes 2.
 Any home adaptations, including, but not limited to home improvements and home adaptation equipment 3.
 Devices and procedures intended to reduce snoring including, but not limited to, laser-assisted uvulopalatoplasty, somnoplasty, and snore guards 4.
 Non-durable medical equipment, unless used as part of the treatment at a medical facility or as part of approved home health care services 5.
-Repair or replacement of durable medical equipment or prosthetic devices as a result of loss, negligence, willful damage, or theft 4.
-Experimental, Unprov en c or Investigational Services 1.
-Any products or services, including, but not limited to, drugs, devices, treatments, procedures, and diagnostic tests that are Experimental, Unproven, or Investigational 5.
+Repair or replacement of durable medical equipment or prosthetic devices as a result of loss, negligence, willful damage, or theft 4 .
+Experimental, Unprov en, or Investigational Services 1.
+Any products or services, including, but not limited to, drugs, devices, treatments, procedures, and diagnostic tests that are Experimental, Unproven, or Investigational 5 .
 Foot Care 1.
-Foot orthotics, except for the treatment of severe diabetic foot disease 2.
+Foot orthotics, except for the treatment of severe diabetic foot disease or systemic circulatory disease 2.
 Routine foot care Examples include nail trimming, cutting or debriding and the cutting or removal of corns and calluses.
-This exclusion does not apply to preventive foot care for Members with diabetes.
+This exclusion does not apply to preventive foot care for Members diagnosed with diabetes or systemic circulatory disease.